 Press release from Project YouthBuild

 Established in 2009, Project YouthBuild AmeriCorps is a 9-month educational, occupational, leadership, and pre-apprenticeship program for young people ages 16 – 24 who have low incomes and have dropped out of school.
-While enrolled in Project YouthBuild, young people have the opportunity to earn their high school diploma, earn multiple nationally-recognized construction and healthcare credentials, and participate in a rigorous leadership development program.
+While enrolled in Project YouthBuild, young people have the opportunity to earn their high school diploma, multiple nationally-recognized construction and healthcare credentials, and participate in a rigorous leadership development program.
 Young people spend nearly half of their time renovating or constructing affordable housing throughout the City of Gainesville and Alachua County.
 Successful graduates are also awarded an AmeriCorps Seagle Education Award to be used for post-secondary education or trades school.
+Project YouthBuild is an earn-while-you-learn program, and all students receive a stipend while enrolled in the program.

-Project YouthBuild is now accepting applications for the Class of 2021-22.
+Project YouthBuild is now accepting applications for the Class of 2022.
 Applications are available online at http://www.projectyouthbuild.org or can be picked up at Project YouthBuild’s campus located at 635 NW 6th Street, Gainesville, FL 32601.
-Applications are due by July 31, 2021.